theshanGeeth123/skillmatch---Project/README.md

 User can view Statics using Charts / This web project can use several users , user can create own account and managae their activities without conficting with others data.

+If you face any issues - >

+  If you fave any port issue change the ports under mysql on services in docker-compose.yml file "3306:3306" to "3310:3306" like thing keep second number 3306 as it is ,